leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

 ```
  2. FS and ODR of Enabled Sensors

- The sensor FS and ODR will be defined in this file if the sensor(s) is(are) enabled
+ The sensor FS and ODR will be defined in this file if the sensor(s) is(are) enabled.

  Example:
  ```